KonstantinSKY/ibench/Front-end/README.md

 # !
 Any combinations as You wish
 ```

-## More ways to find and filter elements
 ### Methods `Tag()` and `tag()` finding element(s) only by tag

     `Tag("tag name")`